microsoft/fluentui/packages/react-components/babel-preset-global-context/README.md

 ```

 > ⚠️ The recommended solution to the above problem is to make sure that the affected dependency
 > only exists once in node_modules.
-You can do this by upgrading your dependencies or using resolutions.
+You can do this by upgrading your dependencies or using [resolutions](https://classic.yarnpkg.com/lang/en/docs/selective-version-resolutions/).

-This library can be used as a workaround in the cases where it might not be feasible to deduplicate `node_modules`.
+This library should only be used as a workaround in the cases where it might not be feasible to deduplicate `node_modules`.

 ## Usage